gromnitsky/hackernews2nntp/README.md

-# Post Hacker News Stories & Comments to NNTP Server
+# Post Hacker News Stories & Comments to an NNTP Server

 Or _how to read HN offline_.